draconix6/Julti-CustomWall/README.md

 Credits to [Resetti's](https://github.com/tesselslate/resetti) configuration.

 Usage:
-Download the latest release, and place it in %UserProfile%/.Julti/plugins.
+Download the .jar file from the latest release, and place it in %UserProfile%/.Julti/plugins.
 Restart Julti if you had it open.
 In Julti, go to Plugins > Open Custom Wall.
 Here, you can modify the X, Y, width & height of the above areas.
 You can create and remove separate layouts if desired.